EDCD/EDDN/schemas/approachsettlement-README.md

 # EDDN ApproachSettlement Schema

 ## Introduction
-Here we document how to take data from an ED `FSSAllBodiesFound` Journal Event and properly structure it for sending to EDDN.
+Here we document how to take data from an ED `ApproachSettlement` Journal Event and properly structure it for sending to EDDN.

 Please consult [EDDN Schemas README](./README-EDDN-schemas.md) for general